Sweaty-Bacon-Ducks/Steamy/README.md

 ### Most important things about the project:

-- **MVVM** - We're creating our own MVVM implementation, where models are clear classes, and views and view-models are monobehaviours.
+- **MVVM** - We're creating our own MVVM implementation, where models are clear classes, view-models are monobehaviours and views are GameObjects.

 - **Teamwork** - This is our first big project with more than 4 members.
 We're learning not only how to work with git, but also about connecting programmers, graphic artists and designers work.